brandonrobertz/haunted_house_disassembly/README.md

-The bitmap font numbers (they're inverted):
+The bitmap font numbers (they're actually inverted in the code):

      ████